artscorestudio/backend-bundle/Resources/doc/index.md

 # Artscore Studio Backend Bundle

-Backend Bundle is a Symfony 2+ bundle for create and manage backends in your Symfony 2+ application.
+Backend Bundle is a Symfony 2/3 bundle for create and manage backend in your Symfony 2/3 application.
 This package is a part of Artscore Studio Framework.

 > IMPORTANT NOTICE: This bundle is still under development.
 Any changes will be done without prior notice to consumers of this package.
 Of course this code will become stable at a certain point, but for now, use at your own risk.